The Sister Series is about the emotional scars and battles that are often hidden in people.

 But Ebony’s murderer soon makes his presence known once again.
 For Chet and Chloe, fear, grief, and need forge a strong connection, one that takes both of them by surprise.
 Events eventually draw Ebony’s killer out, along with their undeniable feelings for each other.
 But in order to survive, they first have to discover who killed her sister and why.
 Fearing Chloe’s safety, because she is the only remaining connection to a dead woman, the man who already murdered her sister is now back to finish the job.
 This time, once and for all.

 Julia Lindstrom has a family who loves her, but outside circumstances make her feel like she doesn’t belong.
-Suffering as a teen from Obsessive Compulsive Disorder, she believes it is nature’s cosmic joke after having an emotionally messy woman for a mother.
-Living in fear that she will repeat the myriad mistakes of her biological mother and that her OCD will once again become uncontrollable, she takes a new job and starts working for Lloyd Cartwright and Chris Vaughn.
-She inevitably develops a relationship with both men, and fears her life has become almost parallel to her biological mother’s history.
+Suffering as a teen from deep anxiety, she believes it is nature’s cosmic joke after giving her the most emotionally messy woman alive, as her mother.
+She lives in constant fear she will repeat the myriad mistakes that her mother has made.
+She then takes a new job in the construction industry and starts working for Lloyd Cartwright and Chris Vaughn.
+She inevitably develops a relationship with both men, and fears her life has become almost parallel to her mother’s history.

-Chris Vaughn began working for his dad through a twist of fate.
-Though he longed to know the man he’d never met, he ends up taking a job from him.
+Chris Vaughn began working for his dad by accident.
 Now, four years later, Chris manages to make a successful and lucrative career from it.
-It turns out to be a job that he likes.
-However, he half detests and half reveres the man whom he calls his boss, his dad.
-Meanwhile, his boss/dad doesn’t realize any of that.
-Chris accidentally and quite unwillingly finds himself in the throes of a stiff competition for the new girl with his dad.
-Julia Lindstrom is precisely his dad’s type, and quite coincidentally, his type too.
+However, he half detests and half reveres the man whom he calls his boss and also his dad.
+Meanwhile, his boss/dad doesn’t realize their connection.
+Chris accidentally and quite unwillingly finds himself in the throes of competition for Julia… against his dad.
 But Chris must determine whether he is subconsciously trying to destroy his dad for abandoning him, or merely intending to accelerate his own ambition.
 Ultimately, he worries that, in the end, what he seeks and desires the most could be at odds with what he should do.

 Praise for Sister Series: